• Session No.15 Electric Road System (Dynamic Charge and Power Supply) I (OS)

 No. Video Title・Author (Affiliation)

-[Keynote Address] Concept of Energy-Efficient Vehicle Operation under Time Constraints and Speed Limits
+[Keynote Address] Concept of Energy-Saving Operation for Electric Vehicles Under Time and Speed Constraints

 The authors have mainly researched energy-saving operations for electric railways, particularly utilizing regenerative braking.
 This concept shares similarities with energy-saving operations for electric vehicles (EVs) with in-motion charging.
 This paper introduces the latest research achievements, focusing on extracting patterns from computationally intensive mathematical optimization results, such as dynamic programming.
 The research aims to efficiently determine energy-saving operation curves even under complex speed restrictions.
 Furthermore, the paper discusses the similarities and differences when considering EV energy-saving operations.